Supplying demand for sustainable products

 Shifting to online, combined with the farm shop, has been so successful that they’ve now stopped selling at weekly markets.
 “We sell 600 boxes of organic produce a week online – the cost of doing that through farmers’ markets wouldn’t be sustainable.”
 To aid this, they’ve streamlined the process of internet orders and automated booking couriers, saving around four hours a day.
 Alongside the retail arm, Emma and Ian are also looking at becoming more self-sufficient, reducing costs by investing in renewable energy sources.
 “We’ve got a turbine, solar panels and ground-source heat-pump.
 It means we have more control over our energy supplies and in the long term, it’ll help bring bills down significantly.”
 They’re also investing in an on-site eco-restaurant powered by solar energy, with zero food miles as all food will be sourced from the farm.
 They’re planning to build holiday lets above the farm shop to generate further income, too.
 Being prepared to try new things and not be held back by what’s worked in the past has been key for Gazegill Organics’ continued success.

 “We’ll continue to invest in our farm’s sustainable activities, supplying consumers with organic produce – there’s a clear demand for it across the UK and investing in this will continue to propel us forwards.”

-If you're looking to diversify your farming business, contact one of our Agricultural Area Managers today to see how we can help.
+If you're looking to diversify your farming business, contact our dedicated Agriculture team today to see how we can help.